top of page

 Basic Balletic Functions of a Dancers Body

 What is also apparent as how the function of balletic combinations work within the use of causal and resultant movements and positions, is that the body can create tension and contraction using contrasting movements to create potential energy or prepare for a movement of force, (IE left arm moves in Reach Space counter to right leg) and then they can move in harmony to create a certain movement.
-(IE the left arm and right leg swings into reach space to create kinetic energy, such as a turn.).
+(IE the left arm and right leg swings into reach space to create kinetic energy, into resultant positions and movements, such as a turn.).
 Note that ballet uses its verbal and written taxonomy to describe this process.
 Ballet requires that movements that are ipsilateral combine with counter later motion to make the art form technically function.

 - Ballet is first the study of positions with the body in space.